-After receiving an A-B Tech ID card, students should take it to the Holly Library to be activated in the Library's database.
-With their library-activated photo ID card, students can check out materials, use the research computers, and access reserve items.
-They must present the card each time they wish to check out library materials.
+After receiving an A-B Tech ID card, students should take it to the Holly Library to be activated for Library use and to the Help Desk for printing use.
+All students must present the card each time they wish to check out library materials.

-Transfer Credit, Credit-by-Exam, Articulated Credit, CLEP and Advanced Placement Credit, Continuing Education and Licensure Credit.
+Transfer Credit, Credit-by-Exam, Articulated Credit, CLEP and Advanced Placement Credit, Continuing Education and Licensure Credit